Torg: The Nile Empire

+Aysle

-AysleAysle, is a magical cosm with many of the elements of traditional fantasy fiction, including knights, dwarves and dragons.
+Aysle, is a magical cosm with many of the elements of traditional fantasy fiction, including knights, dwarves and dragons.
 It covers most of the United Kingdom and parts of Scandinavia.
 Aysle is ruled by the High Lord Pella Ardinary and her Darkness Device, an ornate crown called Drakacanus.
 High magic and low-technology are the dominant axioms, with Aysle having its own internal war between light and dark.
 The Aysle sourcebook was the third published for Torg in 1990.

 The Cyberpapacy

 Covering France, this is a realm which was initially a repressive, medieval theocracy (that wielded real miracles).
 En route to Core Earth it melded with a virtual reality and gained cyberpunk technology and attitudes.
-Ruled by the Cyberpope Jean Malreaux I. His darkness device Ebenuscrux took the shape of a prototypical circuit cross, the symbol of the realm's strange transhumanist version of Gallican Catholicism.
+Ruled by the Cyberpope Jean Malreaux I, his darkness device Ebenuscrux took the shape of a prototypical circuit cross, the symbol of the realm's strange transhumanist version of Gallican Catholicism.
 This "GodNet" was realm of circuitry and mind, an artificial reality contained within the networked computers of the realm, and stylized as a jazzed-up realm of churches and religious artifacts.
 Storm Knights unlucky enough to be defeated here could be jacked into the virtual Hell, from which no one ever returned.